-Dave Wallace, who has spent over 45 years as a player, coach, front office executive and advisor in professional baseball, returns to the Braves organization as a special assistant to pitching.
+Dave Wallace, who has spent over 45 years as a player, coach, front office executive and advisor in professional baseball, returned to the Braves organization in November of 2016 as a special assistant to pitching...Wallace moved into the role of director of pitching for Atlanta's farm system in November of 2017.

 Wallace's previous tenure with the Braves organization spanned four seasons, from 2010 to 2013, when he served as the club's minor league pitching coordinator.